Title: Database Analyst

 Typical Duties and Responsibilities

-Coordinates efforts with system development staff, system administrators, network infrastructure personnel, client support, the TSS helpdesk in providing problem resolution, consultation on and coordination of business and system process improvements and enhancements.
+- Coordinates efforts with system development staff, system administrators, network infrastructure personnel, client support, and the ITS helpdesk in providing problem resolution, consultation on and coordination of business and system process improvements and enhancements.

-Develops documentation and training materials and supports staff development activities for IT staff and/or departmental customers in enterprise database infrastructure topics.
+- Develops documentation and training materials and supports staff development activities for ITS staff and/or departmental customers in enterprise database infrastructure topics.

 Associate's degree in Computer Information Systems or related discipline.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
 Two to four years of mainframe relational database experience to include programming and database administration.
 Must have experience in information systems design, principles and techniques; familiarity with UNIX-based computers and networks.

-Knowledge of: RDBMS system generation/installation/maintenance procedures, backup and recovery and testing procedures; Oracle and UNIX utilities & tools, logical data analysis and modeling; physical database design, programming and implementation; problem diagnostic, analysis and resolution techniques; performance & tuning methodologies.
+Knowledge of: RDBMS system generation/installation/maintenance procedures, backup and recovery and testing procedures; Oracle and UNIX utilities and tools, logical data analysis and modeling; physical database design, programming and implementation; problem diagnostic, analysis and resolution techniques; performance and tuning methodologies.